 I’m often asked the question “do you use a set list when you play concerts?”
 This brings up the question of how to put a set together for a good show.
 I use a loose set idea with a game plan which I will describe.

-But first…has the following every happened to you…
+But first…has the following ever happened to you…?

 - You go to see a singer-songwriter who has written all originals.
 She’s cute, her guitar skills are not quite up to par, and other than a smile, the music has nothing you can sing when you get home.

 - You hear a rapper and the beat is loud, energy is good.
 But, after 3 songs it all blurs together.

 - You hear a jazz band, and they solo endlessly.